sanadhis/kube-ubuntu-utils/README.md

-# Ubuntu Utils & Packages
+# Kubernetes in Ubuntu: Utils & Packages

 > Packages I personally think should exist when using Ubuntu to Develop application/system
+> Basic settings and script to have kubernetes running everywhere as long as the OS is Xenial (16.04).

 ## Maintainer